dwillis/systems-for-reporting/syllabus.md

 ### Course Information

+#### About the Instructor

+I have worked as a journalist since 1995, when I secured [an internship offer from The Palm Beach Post](http://dwillis.net/image/42295553170) against a dozen rejections from [some](http://dwillis.net/image/42289385513) [of](http://dwillis.net/image/42283024010) [the](http://dwillis.net/image/42282077315) [finest](http://dwillis.net/image/42281381971) news organizations in the country.
+Somehow, I went on to work for some of them: Congressional Quarterly, [The Center for Public Integrity](http://www.publicintegrity.org/authors/derek-willis), [The Washington Post](http://www.washingtonpost.com/wp-dyn/content/article/2005/05/04/AR2005050402393.html), [The New York Times](http://topics.nytimes.com/top/reference/timestopics/people/w/derek_willis/index.html) and now [ProPublica](https://www.propublica.org/site/author/derek_willis).
+Although it may appear that I have trouble keeping a job, I mostly have moved to chase new opportunities, especially those involving data and the Internet.
+This is why I teach: because as many issues as journalism has, it has so many opportunities.
+My skill is not as a writer or interviewer, but I love finding stories in data, and making that process easier.
+My Internet claim to fame is that I was named "Wanker of the Day" by liberal blogger Atrios for [Jan.
+17, 2006](http://www.eschatonblog.com/2006/01/wanker-of-day_17.html).
+I am not a [University of Kentucky basketball player](http://www.ukathletics.com/sport/m-baskbl/2015/roster/559d907be4b01c7eefd5ec97), but I do like basketball (and have season tickets to women's basketball).
+If you'd like somebody else's take on me, [here's one](http://radar.oreilly.com/2012/03/profile-of-the-data-journalist-1.html).

 #### Communication

 The very best way to reach me is by email; if you have a question, doubt, concern or cat picture to share, email me.
 I will make every attempt to notify students should our schedule change.